Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

 ## View the product ratings

-The product ratings are visible under the Ratings section of any product.
+The product ratings are visible in product details screen:

+* on the right side of the Overview, Resources, Document and Plans sections
+* under the Ratings section itself

 If there are no rating yet, the view displays only the *Rate the product* button